strudelbots/strudel-public/README.md

    1. Repository with python code on which you want to install Strudel
    2. Permission to  to add repository secrets at the repository
    3. Permission to add Github actions  to the repository
-   4. Permission to configure write permission to actions

 ## Onboarding  (On Prem Through Github Actions